 Working on your running technique will make you a more efficient runner.
 If you run efficiently, you will be able to run farther without feeling as tired as you will use less energy.
 Good technique comes from running tall (imagine a string holding you up), ensuring your foot lands under your center of gravity and a cadence of around 170 – 180 steps per minute.
 If you have weight to lose, then losing extra weight will also help your running economy since you will be lighter.

 7. Mind games

-Jonathan is the social media manager at Runtastic.
-He is a keen marathon runner with a person record of 3:02.
-Jonathan likes to read about new fitness trends and ways to constantly improve himself and is always up for a challenge.
+Jonathan is a keen marathon runner with a person record of 3:02.
+The british guy likes to read about new fitness trends and ways to constantly improve himself and is always up for a challenge.